quietly-turning/Lua-For-SM5/_chapter-1/Sprite.md

 			end

-			-- the Sprite has tweened, so stop animating it self:animate(false)
+			-- The Sprite has tweened, so queue a command to stop the -- animation.
+We can't call animate(false) in here because -- it will terminate the animtate(true) early. self:queuecommand("StopAnimating")
 		end
+	end,
+	StopAnimatingCommand=function(self)

+		-- stop animating and set the sprite's frame to 0, -- regardless of direction the sprite is "facing". self:animate(false):setstate(0)
 	end
 }